LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 ``alias_declared_in(Entity)``
    The predicate alias is declared in the specified entity ``synchronized``
-   The predicate is declared as synchronized (i.e. it's a deterministic predicate synchronized using a mutex when using a backend Prolog compiler supporting a compatible multi-threading implementation)
+   The predicate is declared as synchronized (i.e., it's a deterministic predicate synchronized using a mutex when using a backend Prolog compiler supporting a compatible multi-threading implementation)